Combat boot: South Africa

-Members of The South African National Defense Force (SANDF) are issued brown combat boots with 18 lace holes, pimple print leather and stitched rubber soles.
+Members of The South African National Defense Force (SANDF) are issued brown or black combat boots with 18 lace holes, pimple print leather and stitched rubber soles.
+The brown boots are worn by members of the South African Army and South African Military Health Service, whereas the black boots are worn by members of the South African Air Force and the South African Navy.

-Paratroopers (Parabats) wear a variant known as "Jumpers."
+Paratroopers (Parabats) wear a variant known as "Jumpers".
 These boots are taller, having 22 lace holes, and are heavier, due to the steel plate housed within their double soles.
 The steel plate prevents the foot from flexing during hard landings when parachuting.
 They are usually polished with red polish.
 The colour combination of the brown leather with the red polish creates a shade of maroon that matches their maroon berets.

 Special Forces (Recces) are issued tan half-combat boots known as "Waxies."

 These boots are an evolution of the old Rhodesian anti-tracking boots.

 The boots are ankle height, having 12 lace holes and an ankle strap at the top which is fastened with a buckle.
 The leather is thin and breathable and has a smooth wax finish, hence the name.
 The boots are lightweight, and have stitched rubber anti-tracking soles.
 These soles are completely flat, leaving behind shallow footprints that appear old and faded.

 Singapore

-There are a few models of combat boots currently produced for Singapore Armed Forces servicemen, namely the Army Combat Boot (ACB), Enhanced Combat Boot (ECB), RSAF Combat Safety Boot, and RSN Combat Safety Boot.
+The Singapore Armed Forces has a few models of combat boots currently produced for its servicemen, namely the Army Combat Boot (ACB), Enhanced Combat Boot (ECB), RSAF Combat Safety Boot, and RSN Combat Safety Boot.

-New enlistees are generally issued the ACB, of which there are two variations, one manufactured by Wellco Peruana, a Peruvian brand, and another manufactured by Altama, a United States brand.
+New enlistees are generally issued the ACB, of which there are two variations, one manufactured by Wellco Peruana, a Peruvian brand, and another manufactured by Altama, an American brand.
 Both variations have a near-identical construction, with variations in quality.
 They feature a part-leather, part-fabric construction for breathability, directly molded soles, and two holes that allow drainage of any water that may have entered.
 The outsoles are designed to suit jungle environments.
 These boots are similar in design to the U.S. Army hot weather combat boots and jungle boots.